Minor in Arab and Muslim Ethnicities and Diasporas Studies

 Electives (9 units)

-Must choose one course (3 units) from each section; two courses (6 units) must be upper division of 300 or above.
-Up to 3 elective units can be chosen from within or outside the College of Ethnic Studies, upon advisement and approval from program chair.
+Must select one course (3 units) from each section; two courses (6 units) must be upper-division of 300 or above.
+Up to 3 units of electives can be selected from another department upon advisement and approval of the program chair.

 Code | Title | Units |